-Namespaces and permissions
+Namespaces and permissions¶

 Workflow jobs run on execution environments.

 tags are used to describe execution environment capabilities.
-For example, the linux and robotframework tags may be attached to an execution environment that handles Robot Framework workloads.
+For example, the linux

 Sometimes you want to limit some execution environments to some workflows.
-It can be that you have a preprod environment and a noprod environment, and they should not be mixed, or that you share the orchestrator instance with other departments within your company.
+It can be that you

 Namespaces are used to provide this functionality.

 Sometimes you want to further control access to resources.
-You may want to give one of your user read-only access to your running workflows, or you may want to prevent another one from registering new agents.
+You may want to give one of your users read-only access to your running workflows, or you may want to prevent another one from registering new agents.

 Access control grants permission to access resources.

-What is a namespace?
+What is a namespace?¶

 A namespace has a name (letters, digits, and hyphens are allowed).
 It ties resources such as workflows, execution environments, and authentication tokens.